sihan-shao/LightPorpTorch/README.md

 - **End2End Reconstruction**

     Light propagation simulation is widely used in various imaging techniques.
 This framework can be easily extended to these applications and can take advantage of automatic differentiation for solving reconstruction problems.
-[4-E2EReconstruction.ipynb](./examples/4-E2EReconstruction.ipynb) demonstrates a simple case of scanning probe microscopy imaging and the reconstruction of a single slice phase from measurements.
+[4-E2EReconstruction.ipynb](./examples/4-E2EReconstruction.ipynb) demonstrates a simple case of scanning probe microscopy imaging and the reconstruction of a single slice phase map from measurements.

 ## Related Projects